spamathur/SocialMedia/README.md

 Wrote interfaces and helped with the ReadMe.

-Phase 3 codes submitted on Vocareum workspace by : ``
+Phase 3 codes submitted on Vocareum workspace by : `Abhinav Padmanabhuni`

-Phase 3 report submitted on Brightspace by: ``
+Phase 3 report submitted on Brightspace by: `Sparsh Mathur`

-Phase 3 presentation submmitted by: ``
+Phase 3 presentation submmitted by: `Abhinav Padmanabhuni`

 Phase 3 Distribution: